-Get inspired
+Get Inspired

 In the northernmost Lapland of Finland the arctic travel region of Lapland North is located.
 Living local culture, largest national parks in Finland and a variety of nature activities among fell scenery offer unique experiences year-round.

-Discovering the northern lights
+Discovering northern lights

 This remarkable phenomenon of the polar region, also referred to as aurora borealis, occurs when the particles accelerated by the magnetic field of the Earth collide with airborne particles.
 Lapland North Destinations are conveniently located under the Aurora oval, which means that the possibility for seeing the Northern Lights is excellent in the area.